West Sacramento, California: Colleges

 In 2017, West Sacramento launched the West Sacramento Home Run, an education initiative offering universal preschool, college savings accounts for preschool graduates enrolled in the Washington Unified School District, internship opportunities with local businesses/organizations and free first year of college tuition for all West Sacramento high school graduates.

 Other businesses

 Raley's, a major grocery store chain in Northern and Central California, has its corporate headquarters in West Sacramento.

 The California State Teachers Retirement System pension fund CalSTRS is based in West Sacramento and its headquarters tower on the riverfront is the city's tallest building.

 In 2011, mayor Christopher Cabaldon launched an initiative to develop the city as a global food hub and center of food innovation, and several major international companies in the sector made West Sacramento their US or North American headquarters and manufacturing/research centers, including Nippon Shokken, Shinmei Foods, TOMRA, and Bayer Crop Science.

 Top employers

 According to the city's 2015 "Comprehensive Annual Financial Report," the top employers in the city are:

 Demographics

+2020

+The 2020 United States census reported that West Sacramento had a population of 53,915.
+The population density was 2,511.2 PD/sqmi.
+The racial makeup of West Sacramento was 47.3% White, 5.0% African American, 1.8% Native American, 13.6% Asian, 1.2% Pacific Islander, 14.6% from other races, and 16.6% from two or more races.
+Hispanic or Latino of any race were 32.0% of the population.

+The census reported that 99.5% of the population lived in households, 0.3% lived in non-institutionalized group quarters, and 0.2% were institutionalized.

+There were 19,550 households, out of which 35.8% included children under the age of 18, 45.0% were married-couple households, 8.6% were cohabiting couple households, 27.2% had a female householder with no partner present, and 19.2% had a male householder with no partner present.
+25.3% of households were one person, and 9.0% were one person aged 65 or older.
+The average household size was 2.74.
+There were 12,912 families (66.0% of all households).

+The age distribution was 24.6% under the age of 18, 8.0% aged 18 to 24, 30.5% aged 25 to 44, 24.2% aged 45 to 64, and 12.7% who were 65 years of age or older.
+The median age was 36.6 years.
+For every 100 females, there were 95.6 males.

+There were 20,245 housing units at an average density of 942.9 /mi2, of which 19,550 (96.6%) were occupied.
+Of these, 57.4% were owner-occupied, and 42.6% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $90,791, and the per capita income was $41,653.
+About 9.9% of families and 13.4% of the population were below the poverty line.